-- TypeError If a unicode object is passed - ValueError If track=True, but an untracked Frame is passed. - ZMQError If the send does not succeed for any reason (including if NOBLOCK is set and the outgoing queue is full). - .. versionchanged:: 17.0 DRAFT support for routing_id and group arguments.
+- TypeError If a unicode object is passed - ValueError If track=True, but an untracked Frame is passed. - ZMQError If the send does not succeed for any reason (including if NOBLOCK is set and the outgoing queue is full).

+Changed in version 17.0: DRAFT support for routing_id and group arguments.

-send_json (obj, flags=0, kwargs)
+send_json(obj,flags=0, kwargs)